IATI/IATI-Developer-Documentation/ssot.rst

 IATI Standard (Single Source of Truth)
 ======================================

+    This documentation is about how the standard is stored and versioned.
+For the actual text of the standard, please see http://iatistandard.org/activities-standard/ and http://iatistandard.org/organisation-standard/

-From 1.04, the IATI Documentation of the IATI Standard will be built from a "Single Source of Truth" (SSOT), which consists of several GitHub repositories.
+As of 1.04, the IATI Documentation of the IATI Standard is built from a "Single Source of Truth" (SSOT), which consists of several GitHub repositories.

 See also, the original :doc:`proposal <ssot/proposal>`.